-ll big towns in Tunisia are linked by autobus network, generally served 1-2 times per day air-conditioned big buses.
+ll big towns in Tunisia are linked by autobus bus tickets in Tunisia network, generally served 1-2 times per day air-conditioned big buses.

 In larger cities, there are also bus lines serving places within the city.
 Such buses can be pretty full at certain times of the day.